 On July 28, 2022, the FERC instituted a Section 206 proceeding finding that the existing tariffs of certain ISO/RTOs, including the ISO-NE Tariff, appear to be unjust and unreasonable.2 The FERC found that ISO-NE's Tariff appears to be unjust and unreasonable in the absence of volumetric minimum collateral requirements for FTR Market Participants ("volumetric FTR collateral requirements").
-Accordingly, ISO-NE was directed, on or before October 26, 2022, to either: (1) show cause as to why the Tariff remains just and reasonable and not unduly discriminatory or preferential; or (2) explain what changes to the Tariff it believes would remedy the identified concerns if the FERC were to determine that the Tariff has in fact become unjust and unreasonable or unduly discriminatory or preferential.3 Alternatively, if it is so inclined, ISO-NE may propose Tariff revisions on the subject of the FTR Collateral Show Cause Order under FPA Section 205 and request that these proceedings be held in abeyance pending disposition of that proceeding.4
+Accordingly, ISO-NE was directed, on or before October 26, 2022, to either: (1) show cause as to why the Tariff remains just and reasonable and not unduly discriminatory or preferential; or (2) explain what changes to the Tariff it believes would remedy the identified concerns if the FERC were to determine that the Tariff has in fact become unjust and unreasonable or unduly discriminatory or preferential.3 Alternatively, if it is so inclined, ISO-NE may propose Tariff revisions on the subject of the FTR Collateral Show Cause Order under FPA Section 205 and request that these proceedings be held in abeyance pending disposition of that proceeding.4 A special Budget & Finance Subcommittee meeting has been scheduled for September 22, 2022 to review and provide input on ISO-NE's proposed response.

-This 206 order follows PJM's Green Hat experience,5 a 2019 request by the Energy Trading Institute requesting a FERC-convened technical conference to consider a potential rulemaking to improve ISO/RTO credit practices,6 and a two-day technical conference in February 2021 that discussed principles and best practices for credit risk management in organized wholesale electric markets.7 In the FTR Collateral Show Cause Order, the
+The FTR Collateral Show Cause Order follows PJM's Green Hat experience,5 a 2019 request by the Energy Trading Institute requesting a FERC-convened technical conference to consider a potential rulemaking to improve ISO/RTO credit practices,6 and a two-day technical conference in February 2021 that discussed principles and best

-1 Capitalized terms used but not defined in this filing are intended to have the meanings given to such terms in the Second Restated New England Power Pool Agreement (the "Second Restated NEPOOL Agreement"), the Participants Agreement, or the ISO New England Inc. ("ISO" or "ISO-NE") Transmission, Markets and Services Tariff (the "Tariff").
+1 Capitalized terms used but not defined in this filing are intended to have the meanings given to such terms in the Second Restated New England Power Pool Agreement (the "Second Restated NEPOOL Agreement"), the Participants Agreement, or the ISO Ne w England Inc. ("ISO" or "ISO-NE") Transmission, Markets and Services Tariff (the "Tariff").

-2 CAISO, ISO-NE, NYISO, and SPP, 180 FERC ¶ 61,049 (July 28, 2022) ("FTR Collateral Show Cause Order").
+$^{^2}$ CAISO, ISO-NE, NYISO, and SPP, 180 FERC \P 61,049 (July 28, 2022) ("FTR Collateral Show Cause Order").

 5 See GreenHat Energy, LLC, 175 FERC ¶ 61,138 (2021) (order to show cause) (GreenHat Show Cause Order); GreenHat Energy, LLC, 177 FERC ¶ 61,073 (2021) (order assessing civil penalties).
-In June 2018, GreenHat Energy LLC ("GreenHat") defaulted on its obligations to PJM after amassing one of the largest FTR portfolios in the PJM region.
+In June 2018, GreenHat Energy LLC ("GreenHat") defaulted on its obligations to PJM after a massing one of the largest FTR portfolios in the PJM region.
 At the time of its default, GreenHat had only \$559,447 on deposit as collateral with PJM and no other material assets.
 However, over the subsequent three-year period ending in May 2021, this FTR portfolio incurred approximately \$179 million in losses, which were borne by non-defaulting market participants in PJM.